joaompinto/charstyle/docs/contributing.md

 ## License

-By contributing to Charstyle, you agree that your contributions will be licensed under the project's license.
+By contributing to charstyle, you agree that your contributions will be licensed under the project's license.